 The best way I can describe this drink is to compare to a gin based drink, Negroni-ish, and almost tiki-like, bitter and smooth.
 I absolutely loved it.
 I looked at the bottle still in my hand, and noticed another label on the back; which listed the cocktail’s ingredients.

 One of the barmen Francesco came to greet us.
-And it was then I was informed that FARMILY was the product of the Mag Café group!
-He spoke to us about this spirit’s production, and he gave us a taste of the differences between the 2016 and 2017 versions.
+And it was then I was informed that FARMILY was the product of the MAG Café group!
+He spoke to us about this spirit’s production, and he gave us a taste of the differences between the Mediterraneo and Asia versions.
 Each blended with different herbs and botanicals, but the bigger distinction was the alcohol in which they were distilled.
 The 2016 was distilled with grain alcohol – giving it a gin-like quality.
 While the 2017 was distilled with a sugarcane alcohol – giving it a rum-like taste.

 Francesco continued to talk with us about the concept of Mag Café, FARMILY and the group’s affiliated bars.
 We were also invited to take a peek next door at their tiny establishment Backdoor 43.